chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/08-Software-and-Data-Integrity-Failures/Readme.md

 **Notes:**

 When a user logs into an application, they will be assigned some sort of session token that will need to be saved on the browser for as long as the session lasts.
-This token will be repeated on each subsequent request so that the web application knows who we are.
-These session tokens can come in many forms but are usually assigned via cookies. **Cookies* are key-value pairs that a web application will store on the user's browser and that will be automatically repeated on each request to the website that issued them.
+This token will be repeated on each following request so that the web application knows who we are.
+These session tokens can come in many forms but are usually assigned via cookies. **Cookies** are key-value pairs that a web application will store on the user's browser and that will be automatically repeated on each request to the website that issued them.

 To help prevent cookie tampering, **JSON Web Tokens (JWTs)** were introduced.
 JWTs are simple tokens that store key-value pairs and include a built-in integrity check.
 This means the server can trust that the data inside the token hasn’t been altered by the user.
 The token is signed, so if someone tries to change its contents, the signature won’t match and the token will be rejected.

 A **JWT (JSON Web Token)** has three parts:

-1. Header – says this is a JWT and tells which signing algorithm is used (like HS256).
+1. Header – indicates this is a JWT and specifies the signing algorithm used (like HS256).

-2. Payload – holds the actual data (like user info) in key-value pairs.
+2. Payload – contains the actual data, such as user information, in key-value pairs.

-3. Signature – is like a security seal that proves the data hasn’t been changed.
+3. Signature – acts like a security seal, proving the data hasn’t been changed.

 The signature is made using a secret key that only the server knows.
-If someone tries to change the data in the payload, the signature won’t match anymore — and the server will know the token was tampered with.
+If someone tries to change the data in the payload, the signature won’t match anymore, and the server will know the token was tampered with.
 This keeps the token’s data safe and trustworthy.

-**Note:** “The secret key held by the server only, which means that if you change the payload, you won't be able to generate the matching signature unless you know the secret key.” -THM
+**Note:** “The secret key is held by the server only, which means that if you change the payload, you won't be able to generate the matching signature unless you know the secret key.” - THM

 <p align="center">+</p>